Risk 360

 Higher honour can lead to various benefits, like discounts at shops, various dialogue options, and specific story outcomes.
 However, a low honour rating may result in more hostile environment from NPCs and a less favourable ending.

 The honour system in RDR2 mirrors how organizations manage reputational risk: just as Arthur’s actions shape his legacy and influence interactions with others, a company’s choices impact its reputation, trustworthiness, and long-term success in the eyes of stakeholders.
+This is akin to the principles taught by the IRM( Institute of Risk Management ).

 Change Management and Resilience